Reicholzheim: Reicholzheim in the 19th and 20th centuries

 Reicholzheim belonged until 1803 to the (Zisterzienser) monastery of Bronnbach.
 This was the feudal system and all inhabitants had to work for the feudal lords.
 The monks as other village people had to work for their aristocratic masters.
 Bronnbach which is and was just to the south of Reicholzheim had under its rule at least three other villages.

 Bronnbach is still existence today, and has a huge ancient castle-like monastery, now home of a big historical archive of Baden.
 Bronnbach itself belonged at a certain time to the Bistum of Wuerzburg, which was a big and important "state?" in Germany at that time.
 Also there was a big rivalry between Bistum of Wuerzburg and the Bistum of Mainz.
 Mainz was very active in the area and had some influence in Bronnbach.

 Beside these church states and areas the very small place of Wertheim which was to the north, reigned by a Count, This political administration played a role, but never regained control over Bronnbach and Reicholzheim after the loss of the villages in Thirty Year War.

 In 1803 the Old German Reich ceased to exist, the church states were extinguished, and Wertheim and Reicholzheim after three years of interregnum both came to the grand duke of Baden.

 Up to 1927 the village had had only ten wells, which then were replaced by a modern water supply system.
 From the 1950s to 1970s, the agricultural character of the village changed into a more and more industrially structured area.
 In 1951 the wine-growers-cooperative was founded.
-The vineyards of Reicholzheim are about 25 hectares.
-The wine-growing village Reicholzheim (7 km).
-There you can visit the wine market and the wine gallery.
-As a welcome drink you get a glass of Secco and if your lucky, a short visit to the cellars you may taste three Tauberfranken wines.
+The vineyards of Reicholzheim are about 25 hectares and feature Tauberfranken wines.